microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 - Ephemeral storage

-- Persistent volume
+- Persistent volumes

 Ephemeral storage, often also referred to as loopback storage, should never be used for production purposes.
 With ephemeral storage, the second that a pod is rescheduled to run on a different node, any data associated with that pod will be lost.
-Ephemeral storage should only ever be ysed for snad pit type environments, for all other use cases persistent volumes should be used.
+Ephemeral storage should only ever be used for in environments deployed for the purposes of learning Kubernetes.
+For production use cases persistent volumes should be used.

-There are three key entities are associated with persistent volumes:
+Three key entities are associated with persistent volumes:

 1. Volume
-This can be thought of in similar terms to a mount point for a Linux or Unix file system.
+Mount point for a Linux or Unix file system inside a pod.

 2. Persistent Volume Claim (PVC)
-A request for storage that will underpin the volume.
+A request for the storage that will underpin the volume.

 3. Persistent Volume (PV)
 A construct that maps directly to the underlying storage platform that persistent volume claims consume storage from.
 A persistent volume claim associated with a persistent volume is said to be in a ‘Bound’ state.
+Persistent volumes created via the local-storage storage class are an exception to this rule, this is because binding only takes place once the pod associated with persistent volume claim / persistent volume is scheduled to run on a node.

 The following deployment illustrates the use a volume and persistent volume claim for a SQL Server instance: